IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

 #.
 Click the Delete Draft Version link in the top-right area of the
    study page.

-   You see the Delete Draft Study Version popup.
+   You see the Delete Draft Dataset Version popup.
 #.
 Click the Delete button to remove the draft study version from the
    dataverse.

-To deaccession a study:
+To deaccession a Dataset:

 #.
 Click the Deaccession link in the top-right area of the study page.
     You see the Deaccession Study page.